Best heritage sites in the United Kingdom to visit

 The Birthplace Trust takes you through 5 historic Shakespeare locations that are all in Stratford upon Avon, Shakespeare’s Birthplace, Mary Arden’s Tudor Farm, Anne Hathaway’s Cottage, Shakespeare’s New Place and Hall’s Croft.

-Located in Hampshire in southern England, Winchester was the seat of King Alfred the Great and the city is one of England’s most historical sites.
+Winchester was the seat of King Alfred the Great and the city is one of England’s most historical sites.
 Winchester Cathedral has a history stretching back over 900 years.
-Norman and early Gothic in style, Winchester cathedral is not only one of the largest cathedrals in the UK, but it also has the longest nave in Europe.

 Winchester Cathedral houses many treasures – highlights include the 12th-century marble font and an exquisitely illustrated 12th-century bible.
 There is also a 17th-century library containing some 2,000 rare books.
 Elsewhere, there are stunning medieval wall paintings, 14th-century carved wooden choir stalls and the ornately sculpted stone screen behind the high altar.